 [Update as the world goes into crisis:

 The meaning we find in all this lies in what we make of it, what comes out of it.
-The suffering is going to be longer and deeper than most people have realised yet.
+The crisis is going to be longer and deeper than most people have realised yet.
 We owe it to ourselves and our kids to ensure that the outcomes are a much better world than today.

 We are already in this shift to a new enlightenment which has been running for decades.
 Perhaps all the negative energy will kick it along even faster.

 Then there is going to be a severe depression.
 In fact we are in it.
-The USA is likely self-immolating right now, which will impact is all.
+The USA is likely self-immolating right now, which will impact us all.
 We can only hope China rises to the occasion to help stabilise the global economy.

 Our social capabilities will be sorely tested.
-It may not sound it but I’m genuinely optimistic that a new phase in social consciousness will be forged in this fire.
+It may not sound it, but I’m genuinely optimistic that a new phase in social consciousness will be forged in this fire.
 The Great Heave is already underway.